rt2zz/redux-persist/README.md

 }
 ```

 If you are using react, wrap your root component with [PersistGate](./docs/PersistGate.md).
-This delays the rendering of your app's UI until your persisted state has been retrieved and saved to redux.
+This delays the rendering of your app's UI until your persisted state has been retrieved and saved to redux. **NOTE** the `PersistGate` loading prop can be null, or any react instance, e.g. `loading={<Loading />}`

 ```js
 import React from 'react'